FAQs

 What is the mission of the LHD Academy of Science?

-• Create a Public Library of LHD Surveys/Measurements
+• Create a public library of LHD surveys and measurements

-• Unify the local health community on common measurements
+• Promote standardized metrics and unify the local health community

 How does the LHD Academy of Science work?

-• We are a government association that serves the local Health Department Data collector.
-Our member groups sync monthly to share and agree upon common Health Department measurements.
-Request a 20-minute demo by emailing faith@lhdacademyofscience.org
+We are a government association serving local health department data collectors.
+Our member groups meet monthly to share insights and align on common health department measurements.
+To learn more or request a 20-minute demo, please email faith@lhdacademyofscience.org.

 What is required to join the LHD Academy of Science?

-• NACCHO membership is no longer a requirement, however it is still strongly recommended.
+NACCHO membership is no longer required, but it is still strongly recommended.

 How are State Health Departments involved?